richsalz/https-downgrade/draft-richsalz-sample.md

 - Show HTTP as "not secure"

 - Showing mixed-content warnings when images or advertisements are HTTP on an HTTPS base page

-- Evolving to evolution to not make powerful web features available for HTTP
+- Making "powerful" new web features available only for HTTPS

 On mobile, app stores sometimes require HTTPS for acceptance.